Liz-Conway/MathsBuddy/README.md

 All testing on the MathsBuddy website will be done manually.

 **Heuristic Evaluation**
-Heuristic testing is performed where there an expert in the particular field is not available.
+Heuristic testing is performed where an expert in the particular field is not available.
 However, an expert has laid out a set of rules for testing.
 The non-expert tester can follow these heuristic set of rules, and apply them in place of an expert tester.

 For the MathsBuddy website, a set of heuristic rules developed by Jakob Nielson, an expert in usability, will be used to test the usability of the website.